 - Many recipes call for dill and it’s indeed lovely in a tartar sauce.

-- Sour cream can be used instead of yogurt.
+- Light sour cream can be used instead of yogurt.

 - For a mayonnaise-free version, use sour cream and add a tablespoon of olive oil.